The spinor bundle on loop space: The Lagrangian 2-gerbe

 where $q \in P\SO(d)$ is the image of $\tilde{q} \in P\Spin(d)$.
 Indeed, $i$ is characterized as the map

 provided by the universal property of the pullback, hence is continuous.
 It then follows that, as a homomorphism between locally exponential Lie groups, $i$ is automatically smooth.
-It must therefore be the unique fusion factorization.
+It must therefore be the unique fusion factorization (see \cite[Thm.~3.3.5]{LudewigWaldorfLoopGroups}).
 In view of \eqref{GeneralFormulaFusionProduct}, the fusion product \eqref{GeneralFormulaFusionProduct} becomes

-where $U, V \in \Imp_L$ implement $q^\prime \cup q^{\prime\prime}$, respectively $q \cup q^{\prime}$.
+where $U, V \in \Imp_L$ implement $q^\prime \fuse q^{\prime\prime}$, respectively $q \fuse q^{\prime}$.
 Here and throughout, we use that the image of the map $P\Spin(d)^{[2]} \to P\SO(d)^{[2]} \to L\SO(d)$ is contained in the identity component of $L\SO(d)$.
-Hence implementers for $q_1 \cup q_2$ are always even if $(q_1, q_2) \in P\SO(d)^{[2]}$ lifts to $(\tilde{q}_1, \tilde{q}_2) \in P\Spin(d)^{[2]}$. \end{example}
+Hence implementers for $q_1 \fuse q_2$ are always even if $(q_1, q_2) \in P\SO(d)^{[2]}$ lifts to $(\tilde{q}_1, \tilde{q}_2) \in P\Spin(d)^{[2]}$. \end{example}

-Multiplicative bundle gerbes $\mathcal{G}$ over a Lie group $G$ can be viewed as 2-group extensions of $G$ by $B\U(1)$.
-The obstruction for lifting the structure group of a principal $G$-bundle over a manifold to the 2-group $\mathcal{G}$ is then a bundle 2-gerbe, defined as follows \cite{NikolausWaldorfLifting, WaldorfStringConnections}.
+The underlying $\U(1)$-bundle gerbe of a multiplicative bundle gerbes $\mathcal{G}$ over a Lie group $G$ can be viewed as a 2-group extension of $G$ by $B\U(1)$.
+The obstruction for lifting the structure group of a principal $G$-bundle $P$ over a manifold to this 2-group is then a bundle 2-gerbe, defined as follows \cite{NikolausWaldorfLifting, WaldorfStringConnections}.

 \begin{definition}[Lifting 2-gerbe] Let $\mathcal{G}$ be a multiplicative bundle gerbe over $G$ and let $P$ be a principal $G$-bundle over a manifold $X$.
 The corresponding \emph{lifting 2-gerbe} $\LiftTwoGrb_P$ is the bundle 2-gerbe over $X$ whose bundle over over $P^{[2]}$ is the pullback of $\mathcal{G}$ along the difference map